OS X Yosemite: A new design built just for Retina Macs

 The design changes in Yosemite are noticeable, but the system is still very recognizably OS X. Longtime Mac users’ fears that the Mac was about to collide with iOS in some kind of crazy peanut butter-chocolate disaster have not been borne out.
 It’s a forward-thinking design that looks better on Retina displays, pointing the way toward a high-resolution future for Mac users.

-Some of the design decisions in this first developer release seem a little unfinished, which is fair enough—the OS itself is unfinished!
+Unfortunately, in some areas Apple's left hand doesn't seem to know what the right is doing.
 I’d like to see more consistency when it comes to the way stoplight buttons and title bars are displayed, and I worry about the increased clutter and decrease in clickable areas for dragging windows.
 I’m also a bit concerned about the loss of window titles in apps where they impart real information.
+The new dark-Dock-and-menu-bar option seems like an afterthought.
 It’ll be interesting to see how Apple designs its individual built-in apps, and what decisions third-party Mac developers make on this front.

 But otherwise, there’s a lot to like in Yosemite’s design.
 Unless, perhaps, you’re Oscar the Grouch.